 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Five years of increasingly responsible evidence collection experience with at least 3 years of experience performing duties similar to an Evidence Technician II with Placer County, including one year of general lead or supervisory experience.
+Experience: Five (5) years of increasingly responsible evidence collection experience with at least three (3) years of experience performing duties similar to an Evidence Technician II with Placer County.

 Training: Equivalent to the completion of the twelfth grade.

-Must successfully complete the Property Management course within 12 months of hire.
+Must successfully complete the Property Management course within twelve (12) months of hire.

 Must have satisfactorily completed the Latent Print Comparisons course.

-Must have satisfactorily completed the Advanced Latent Print Techniques course.
+Must have satisfactorily completed the Latent Print Techniques course.

 May need to possess a valid driver’s license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.